tgc-bot/FourAcesContracts/Staff.md

-    11. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are still required to recuse themselves if they have a lower ranking member able to handle the scenario; if that is not the case, the member can continue without recusal
+    11. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are still required to recuse themselves if they have a lower ranking member able to handle the scenario; if that is not the case, the member CAN continue without recusal

-    12. **Non-Mandatory Recusals** – in situations where a person may be biased or unable to impart a fair or unprejudiced judgement, this contract strongly advises that the person recuse themselves
+    12. **Non-Mandatory Recusals** – in situations where a person MAY be biased or unable to impart a fair or unprejudiced judgement, this contract strongly advises that the person recuse themselves

 ## Termination of Staff

-  - This contract may be terminated by either the signee or by their direct supervisor, or by a majority decision from higher members of Casino Management.
+  - This contract MAY be terminated by either the signee or by their direct supervisor, or by a majority decision from higher members of Casino Management.